jason-shang/brothers_karamazov/README.md

 2.  **Reranking for Precision**: The [Cohere Rerank API](https://docs.cohere.com/docs/rerank-overview) is then used to sift through the initial results and distill them down to the 4 most relevant summaries and 3 most relevant passages from the original text.
 3.  **Building Context**: This refined context, along with custom system prompts, is then fed to `meta-llama/Llama-3.3-70B-Instruct-Turbo` hosted on Together AI's serverless platform.

 Note: in my opinion the biggest innovations (literary, not technical) here are the system prompts (check them out at `/public/characterPrompts.json`).
 These are my personal interpretations of the characters at various points in the novel.
-So perhaps, the characters you end up talking to on the website is half Dostoevsky and half me...
+So perhaps, the characters you end up talking to on the website are half Dostoevsky and half me...

 ### Development Notes 📝